BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 New Reactivity

 Reactivity to other dogs, people, or moving objects can appear or intensify during adolescence.
-So the dog who happily met every dog at 6 months is suddenly lunging at every dog at 10 months.
-This is hormonal and developmental.
+The dog who happily greeted every dog at 6 months is suddenly lunging at 10 months.
+Both are hormonal and developmental.
 The reactive dog training protocol covers the technique side.
 But understand that some of this resolves on its own as the dog matures.

 06